Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 https://www.europeana.eu/en/stories/one-tough-cookie-the-business-and-branding-of-the-verkade-biscuit-company

 ARTICLE: Reflecting on history is not always comfortable, but it shouldn't be covered up or destroyed because to not know history and its consequences might allow events to happen again, in the future, or to even continue as this article tells, but possibly change "could" come about given a change in societal mores!
 Therefore, an article on the history of some cookie-candy items discloses "names" given at their time in the past, which are racial slurs and culturally offensive today.
-Through my almost 80 years so far (thank the Lord), I have been in 100s of museums throughout 48 states and a few dozen countries and seen and read what's said to be "the good, the bad, and the ugly," and sometimes truly even worse as in horrific and unspeakable.
-Thus, when you're confronted with history of what you don't like that's been done to others, it helps to instill compassion to help yourself be a loving and considerate person.
+Through my almost 80 years so far (thank the Lord), I have been in 100s of museums and even more historic sites throughout 48 states and a few dozen countries, and seen and read what's said to be "the good, the bad, and the ugly," and sometimes truly even worse as in horrific and unspeakable, "by" and "upon" every ethnic group of people worldwide, and throughout all the ages.
+No people group has escaped this pain.
+Thus, when we're confronted with history of what we don't like that's been done to others, it helps to instill compassion to help us be a loving and considerate person to influence our culture to change.
 So with that introduction, take caution with this food history.

 https://www.untold-stories.net/?p=Dutch-Sweets (A Taste of Dutch Colonialism)